Crossing the river by touching the stones

-Crossing the river by touching the stones (摸着石头过河 (摸著石頭過河)), or crossing the river by feeling the stones, touching the stone to cross the river, is originally a folk saying, complete with two expressions, crossing the river by touching the stones - step steadily, then take a step; crossing the river by touching the stones - seeking stability.
+Crossing the river by touching the stones (摸着石头过河 (摸著石頭過河)), or crossing the river by feeling the stones, touching the stone to cross the river, is originally a Chinese-language idiom and folk saying, complete with two expressions, crossing the river by touching the stones - step steadily, then take a step; crossing the river by touching the stones - seeking stability.
 It is borrowed to denote a scientific method of work, indicating a steady attitude of exploration in the face of new things.

 Origin

 "Crossing the river by touching the stones" is a slogan initially put forward by Chen Yun, one of the leaders of the Chinese Communist Party.
 It was originally coined at the administrative meeting of the State Council of the Central People's Government on April 7, 1950, where Chen Yun pointed out: price rise was not good, fall was also bad for production.
 We should "cross the river by touching the stones", it was better to be stable.

 Although Chen first proposed the phrase, it has always been associated with Deng Xiaoping, who is known for his adherence to the reform philosophy of "crossing the river by touching the stones".